 While economic losses like medical bills and lost income are fairly easy to calculate, "pain and suffering" isn't so easy to quantify.
 But this category of damages plays a big part in determining how much you can expect to receive in an injury case, and can be a crucial component of a Roundup® lawsuit in particular.
 Pain and suffering is often broken down into two types.
 Physical pain and suffering comes from your actual physical injuries, such as the discomfort resulting from your illness and the course of care necessary to treat it (including chemotherapy and radiation therapy).
 Mental pain and suffering can be viewed as the subjective psychological impact of your physical pain.
 This includes anguish, emotional distress, loss of enjoyment of life, fear, anger, humiliation, anxiety, shock, sleeplessness, and other negative effects.
 Learn more about pain and suffering in a personal injury case.

-When you file a Roundup® lawsuit, you're asking the product's manufacturer to compensate you for your damages.
+When you file a Roundup® lawsuit, you're asking the product's manufacturer or another defendant to compensate you for your damages.
 But you're also taking on the legal obligation to keep those damages to a reasonable minimum.
 The law in most states expects injury claimants to minimize or "mitigate" the financial impact of the harm caused by the defendant's alleged wrongdoing.
-For example, if Monsanto can successfully argue that you failed to get necessary medical treatment when you knew (or should have known) you were experiencing health problems related to your use of Roundup®, your damages award might be significantly reduced.
+For example, if Monsanto or the retailer you're suing can successfully argue that you failed to get necessary medical treatment when you knew (or should have known) you were experiencing health problems related to your use of Roundup®, your damages award might be significantly reduced.
 This is one of many reasons why it's important to have an experienced lawyer on your side in a Roundup® case.